Skip to main content

 Augmentation, Not Automation

-Throughout the conversation, Sam emphasises that AI is positioned as an accelerator, not a decision-maker.
+AI at Shawbrook is positioned as an accelerator, not a decision-maker.

-He describes AI as getting teams “eight rungs up the ladder”.
+At Shawbrook, AI is framed as getting teams "eight rungs up the ladder".
 The remaining steps require human judgement.

 Roles shift from doing work to evaluating outcomes.
 This framing helped internal stakeholders become more comfortable with adoption.